zbchristian/Raspi_PowerSwitch/Readme.md

 Board Design
 ------------
 Schematic and board design are available in the Autodesk EAGLE format.
-The library files contains the non-standard components (Arduino Tiny, DC-DC converter).
+The library file contains the non-standard components (Arduino Tiny, DC-DC converter).
 Gerber files, Bill of material and placement files are available as well.

 The board connects to the first 14 pins of the extension port of the Raspberry Pi via a pin header.
-The header is installed to the bottom of the board.
+The header connector is installed to the bottom of the board.
 A low profile connector is recommended.
 For the Raspberry Pi 3a in its default case, the pins had to be shortened a bit and a header with a height of only 8.6mm has been used.

 ![Prototype](images/Front_h_400px.jpg?raw=true "frontside of the Raspberry Pi Power Switch")